Fayetteville State University

 By 2022, FSU will improve its five-year graduation rate from any accredited institution to 36.0%.
 This is an improvement over a base of 29.9% for FSU’s 2010 cohort.

-This metric refers exclusively to students for whom FSU is the first postsecondary institution they attend after graduating from high school.
-Improving graduation rates is one of the top priorities of the FSU Strategic Plan, 2020-2025.
-In addition to the academic support initiatives described above, we help students maintain steady progress toward graduation by maintaining an engaging, caring, multi-faceted student environment that affirms diverse student perspectives.
-Readily available counseling and support are offered when challenges arise.
-The University works to further strengthen persevering spirits by highlighting the expansive range of career trajectories made available to those who complete their academic journeys.
+From Fayetteville State University: The five-year graduation rate metric refers exclusively to students for whom FSU is the first postsecondary institution they attended after graduating from high school.
+Improving graduation rates is another top priority highlighted in FSU’s strategic plan.
+In addition to the academic support initiatives described above, the university helps students maintain steady progress toward graduation by maintaining an engaging, caring, multi-faceted student environment that affirms diverse student perspectives.
+Readily available counseling and support through the Counseling and Personal Development Center are offered when challenges arise.
+The university works to further strengthen persevering spirits by highlighting the expansive range of career trajectories made available to those who complete their academic journeys.
 A wide range of employers and speakers are invited to campus to connect with students and to help inspire success.
-Progress toward graduation is also enhanced by making it as simple as possible to register for classes, including advisors and systems which proactively assist in selecting the classes that will best enable students to graduate as expeditiously as possible.
+Progress toward graduation is also enhanced by the Bronco One Stop and the addition of the EAB software platform, which makes it simple to register for classes and includes advisors and systems which proactively assist in selecting the classes that will enable students to graduate as expeditiously as possible.

-Through these multiple initiatives FSU has exceeded the 5-year graduation rate goal to-date, with a graduate rate of 37% for the 2015 cohort, compared to an interim 2019-20 goal of 33%.
-The entire university community continues to work hard to help our students maintain rapid improvement in this important metric.
+Through these multiple initiatives, FSU has exceeded the five-year graduation rate goal with a graduate rate of 42% for the 2016 cohort, compared to an interim 2021 goal of 34.6%.
+The entire university community continues to work hard to help students maintain rapid improvement in this important metric.